Ten tips to help you reduce your living expenses

 Speak to your loan and credit card providers

 If you’re worried about missing a credit card or loan repayment, contact your finance provider before it happens.
-They may be able to support you by offering a payment holiday or other options to ease the pressure temporarily.
+They may be able to support you by giving you options to help ease the pressure temporarily.